-The recoverable amount of LAPC and DOSA's cash generating units as at March 31, 2020, has been determined based on a value in use calculation using cash flow projections from financial updated by Group and covering an eight-year period.
+The recoverable amount of LAPC and DOSA's cash generating units, has been determined based on a value in use calculation using cash flow projections from financial updated by Group and covering an eight-year period.
 The projected cash flows have been updated to reflect the changes in demand for pharmaceutical products on LAPC and DOSA's portfolio due to the economic conditions expected in Argentina as described in December 2019 financial statements and the COVID-19 pandemic that affected timing of future launches of new products.
 The discount rate applied to cash flow projections is 17,15% (2019: 16,29%) nominal in USD and cash flows beyond the eight-year period are extrapolated using a 2% growth rate (2019: 1,9%) that relates to the long-term inflation rate in United states.
-As a result of this impairment test, management did not identify a need for LAPC's goodwill impairment but it determined that the future discounted cash flows for DOSA's CGU are below the carrying amount of goodwill, after sustain the recoverability of PP&E, so, it was determined the need for an impairment adjustment of that portion of the goodwill in the amount of BRL 6.231 and it was recording in the current period income statement.
+As a result of this impairment test performed during the first quarter, management did not identify a need for LAPC's goodwill impairment but it determined that the future discounted cash flows for DOSA's CGU are below the carrying amount of goodwill, after sustain the recoverability of PP&E, so, it was determined the need for an impairment adjustment of that portion of the goodwill in the amount of BRL 6,322 millions and it was recording in the current period income statement.
+No additional impairment adjustments were detected as a consequence of the reassessment of that analysis as of June 30, 2020.